szabgab/rust.code-maven.com/pages/rust-update-2025-06-17.md

 * Perl jumped from 17 to 13 in 1 year
 * R jumped from 21 to 14 in 1 year

 Even if earlier you thought that TIOBE is real this can show you that it has some very serious flaws.
-(Oh and I am the editor of the [Perl Weekly newsletter](https://perlweekly.com/) so I think I have some undertanding about the popularity of Perl.
+I doubt ADA and R would jump that much in a year, but I know that nothing in the Perl world explains this surge in Perl.
+I think I can say that as I am the editor of the [Perl Weekly newsletter](https://perlweekly.com/) so I think I have some undertanding about the popularity of Perl.